 We have a looked after children nurse in the service to ensure all looked after children have regular annual health and dental assessments and access to health services to promote their health and wellbeing.
 There is also a specialist CAMHS service to ensure those who are most vulnerable receive prompt and appropriate support for their mental health needs.

-Bexley has a youth leadership board made up of a young director who chairs the Children in Care Council, a deputy and three heads of service.
+Bexley has a youth leadership board made up of a young director who chairs the Positive Journeys Council, a deputy and three heads of service.
 The leadership board representatives attend meetings in the council with senior leaders and councillors.
 Through this, they are able to represent the views of children and young people receiving help from Bexley Children’s Services and influence service delivery.
-The young director is also the chair of the Children in Care Council.
+The young director is also the chair of the Positive Journeys Council.

-The Children in Care Council is a forum for enabling looked after children to feedback their experiences and influence services.
-Bexley has a Practice Development Officer who works with the CICC and LAC to assist LAC to become involved in a range of activities aimed at improving services and promoting opportunities for LAC to develop skills and knowledge.
-The Bexley CICC are actively involved in recruiting, inducting and training foster carers and social workers.
+The Positive Journeys Board is a forum for enabling looked after children to feedback their experiences and influence services.
+Bexley has a Practice Development Officer who works with the Positive Journey Council and Looked After Children to assist them to become involved in a range of activities aimed at improving services and promoting opportunities for them to develop skills and knowledge.
+The Positive Journeys Council are actively involved in recruiting, inducting and training foster carers and Social Workers.